diggsweden/sdg-intermediation-se/README.md

     USR ->> PDFE: 1.
 Start procedure
     PDFE ->> PSFE: 2.
 Redirect to preview
     PSFE ->> PSBE: 3.
-GET /authorize/login
+GET /authenticate/login
+    PSBE ->> DSD: 4.
+Get LOA for Evidence
+    DSD ->> PSBE: 5.
+Return LOA

-    PSBE ->> AS: 4.
-AuthenticationRequest, with redirect uri, to AuthorizationServer Note over AS,ATS: 5.
+    PSBE ->> AS: 6.
+AuthenticationRequest, with redirect uri, to AuthorizationServer Note over AS,ATS: 7.
 User authentication
-    AS ->> PSBE: 6.
-Response from AuthorizationServer to PSBE including authentication code PSBE ->> AS: 7.
+    AS ->> PSBE: 8.
+Response from AuthorizationServer to PSBE including authentication code PSBE ->> AS: 9.
 IdTokenRequest(code)
-    AS ->> PSBE: 8.
+    AS ->> PSBE: 10.
 TokenResponse(idtoken, accesstoken, refreshtoken)
-    PSBE ->> VAL: 9.
-Store accesstoken for reuse
-    PSBE ->> AS: 10.
-AuthorizationRequest, with redirect uri, to AuthorizationServer Note over AS,ATS: 11.
-Evidence provider authorization AS ->> PSBE: 12.
+    PSBE ->> AS: 11.
+AuthorizationRequest, with redirect uri, to AuthorizationServer AS ->> PSBE: 12.
 Redirect from AuthorizationServer to PSBE including authorization code PSBE ->> AS: 13.
 AccessTokenRequest(code)
     AS ->> PSBE: 14.
 TokenResponse(accesstoken, refreshtoken)